Urban Ecology: Westringia (Native Rosemary)

 Unknown Very Low Interest

 The seeds of Westringia are small, dry, and not known to be a food source for granivorous birds.
-There’s little to suggest that seed-eating birds utilise the plant in any meaningful way.
+There’s little to suggest that seed-eating birds utilise the plant in a meaningful way.
 Try adding Chrysocephalum and Cenchrus.

 Insectivorous Birds